 Our Sewing Moms

 My name is Aura, and I’ve been a widow for 11 years, one year after my youngest, Wilver, was born.
 I have 4 children, 2 girls, and 2 boys.
 My oldest is 21.
-I earn money by cleaning and weaving.
-Unfortunately, I never had the opportunity to go to school, and, therefore, I can’t read or write.
-I learned how to write my name when I started to sew.
-When I first started learning to sew, I was very timid and almost didn’t return after the first session, but I’m so glad I did!
+In addition to sewing with Manos de Maya, I earn money by cleaning and weaving.
+Unfortunately, I never had the opportunity to go to school and therefore, I can’t read or write but I did learn to write my name when I started sewing.
+When I first started sewing, I was very timid and almost didn’t return after the first session, but I’m so glad I did!
 Now I have confidence and feel there are more things I can do to support my family.

 Hello, I’m Alejandra and am 37 years old.
 I have two children, Jose (16) and Emily (5).
-My husband, Estraudo, works in a restaurant as a chef helper, but now the restaurants aren’t open.
+My husband, Estraudo, works in a restaurant as a chef's helper, but hadn't worked during covid.
+Now things are slowing getting back to normal.
 I like to make people laugh and have been called the comedian in our sewing group.
 I finished the sixth grade.
 I weave to earn extra income.

 Hello, my name is Aura.
 I’m 48 years old and have 5 children, all living at home.
 My youngest is Delmy who is 15 years old.
-She is being sponsored to attend the Antigua International School and wants to be a doctor.
+She is being sponsored to attend the Antigua International School and is very artistic.
 My husband works as a carpenter and handyman.
 I weave and sell “tipica” items in Antigua to tourists.
 While I only attended school through the second grade, I love learning!
 I especially like learning English so I can speak better with tourists.

 My name is Martina and I am a single mom.
 I have four children, Dalyin (15), Fernando (11), Fernanda (6), and a newborn.
 After each of my children was born, my husband left.
 I’m very proud of Dalyin, who is a bright high school student and who helps me a lot.
 I earn a living by doing laundry and sometimes making tortillas.
 I was so nervous when I started sewing, always afraid of making a mistake.
 It’s not like that now, and I’ve come to rely on my sewing earnings.
 My favorite things to make are potholders.
 I have a second-grade education and am very proud that my children will grow to be educated adults.